2021 Itaú BBA IRONMAN 70.3 Fortaleza Rules

 1.5.
 Athletes can only register online at www.ironmanbrasil.com.br until one month prior to the race, or when it achieves the technical limit registered athletes.
 More information regarding the registration process is available at the Official Website – www.ironmanbrasil.com.br.

-1.6.4.
-It is not possible to transfer the registration to other people under any circumstances.
+1.6.6.
+It is not possible to transfer the registration to other people, under any personal or medical reason.

 1.7.1.
 Final slot allocation will be determined on race day based on the number of official starters in each age group.
 If there are no starters in a particular Age Group, no slot will be allocated.
 If there are no finishers in a particular Age Group that had at least one participant start then that slot will be moved to the next calculated Age Group within the gender.
 Athletes MUST claim their slot in-person at the qualifying race during the IRONMAN 70.3 World Championship Slot Allocation and Rolldown Ceremony.
 Check the event schedule of events for time and location of the ceremony.